Max-OMeara/x-ray_pneumonia_detection/README.md

    - Click the "Download" button to download the dataset.

 2. **Extract and Place the Data**:
+   - After downloading, make sure the file is in the data/ folder
-   - After downloading, extract the contents of the ZIP file.
+   - Extract the contents of the ZIP file.

 ## Installation
 To run this project locally: